Rayonier Mill cleanup

 When will cleanup be finished?

-If you have followed the activity of this cleanup project for long, it is likely that you've noticed changes to the dates of cleanup goals at Rayonier Mill.
+If you have followed the activity of this cleanup project, you have likely noticed changes to the dates of cleanup goals at Rayonier Mill.
 Dates associated with cleanup goals are estimates.
 We follow a process to maintain accountability and motivate progress that allows for updates and extensions to the timeline.

 , which significantly impacted our approach to cleanup in Port Angeles Harbor.